 rootuser.
 If you run the installer as a root user, the startup validation may fail and you cannot continue the installation.

-When you manage a product installation (for example, applying patches or starting managed Servers), use the same user ID that you used to install the product.
+When you manage a product installation (for example, applying patches), use the same user ID that you used to install the product.

 On Windows operating systems, you must have administrative privileges to install the product.
 See Verifying the Installation User has Administrator Privileges on Windows Operating Systems.